 Even with Reinhardt’s large hammer-swinging radius, Lúcio can be a pain for the big guy to take down.
 Using his maneuverability to his advantage is a great way to beat out Reinhardt’s slow movement speed, but it’ll be over quickly if Lúcio comes too close within his swing range.

-One of the more annoying things to deal with when playing as Soldier is to hear “I’ve got you in my sights” quickly answered with Lúcio’s “Droppin’ the beat” as his Sound Barrier ultimate will usually nullify most if not all of the damage.
+One of the more annoying things to deal with when playing as Soldier is to hear “I’ve got you in my sights” quickly answered with Lúcio’s “Droppin’ the beat” as his Sound Barrier ultimate will usually nullify most, if not all, of the damage.

-Hitscan heroes like McCree do well against Lúcio as they’re the best way to quickly damage him while he flips and jumps around an objective.
+Hitscan heroes like McCree do well against Lúcio since they’re the best way to quickly damage him while he flips and jumps around an objective.
 McCree’s stun grenade is especially useful at stopping him in his tracks.

 Just like all supports, a good Genji can be a nightmare for Lúcio to match up against.
-When the cyborg ninja dives on him, it’s time to boop him away or speed boost and get out of Dodge while asking for help from teammates.
+When the cyborg ninja dives on him, it’s time to boop him away or speed boost and get out of dodge while asking for help from teammates.

-There are a number of heroes that you can’t go wrong learning and that everyone should have in their stable of heroes, and Lúcio is right at the top of the list.
+There are a number of heroes that you can’t go wrong learning and that everyone should have in their stable of heroes—and Lúcio is right at the top of the list.